 Dr Joasia Luzak

 Dr. Joasia Luzak is an Associate Professor in Law (Education and Research) and the Director of the Centre for European Legal Studies (CELS).
-She is also a Guest Associate Professor at the Centre for the Study of European Contract Law at the University of Amsterdam, the Netherlands.
+She is also a Guest Associate Professor at the Centre for the Study of European Contract Law (CSECL) at the University of Amsterdam, the Netherlands.
 In December 2015 she has been awarded funding within the Open Research Area (ORA) to a 3-year project led by her: “The ABC of Online Disclosure Duties: Towards a More Uniform Assessment of the Transparency of Consumer Information in Europe” (see more under Research).
-The project started running in September 2016.
+This project will run until May 2020.

 Previously, she was an Assistant Professor at the Institute of Private Law A of the University of Amsterdam, the Netherlands (2008-2016).
 At this university, as of 2015, she was a Deputy Director of the Centre for the Study of European Contract Law, as well as the Director of the European Private Law LL.M program.
 She has also coordinated master thesis process in three private law LL.Ms (2012-2015).

 She was a Visiting Professor at the Center for Transnational Legal Studies in London (2013); at the University of Houston Law Center, United States (2014); and at the International Hellenic University, Thessaloniki, Greece (2014-2016).